 TigerVNC is a free, open-source, high-performance, platform-neutral VNC implementation.
 It is a client/server application that allows users to launch and interact with graphical applications on remote machines.

 Unlike other VNC servers such as VNC X or Vino that connect directly to the runtime desktop, tigervnc-vncserver uses a different mechanism that configures a standalone virtual desktop for each user.

-You can get VNC connect for free for home use, which is limited to five remote computers and three users.
-However, for any professional and enterprise use, requires a subscription fee.
+You can get VNC to connect for free for home use, which is limited to five remote computers and three users.
+However, any professional and enterprise use requires a subscription fee.

-Teamviewer is a popular, powerful, secure and cross-platform remote access and control software that can connect to multiple devices simultaneously.
-It is free for personal use and there is a premium version for businesses users.
+Teamviewer is a popular, powerful, secure, and cross-platform remote access and control software that can connect to multiple devices simultaneously.
+It is free for personal use and there is a premium version for business users.

-It is efficient, reliable and supports multiple network protocols such as RDP, VNC, NX, XDMCP and SSH.
-It also offers an integrated and consistent look and feel.
+It is efficient, reliable, and supports multiple network protocols such as RDP, VNC, NX, XDMCP, and SSH.
+It also offers an integrated and consistent look and feels.

 Remmina allows users to maintain a list of connection profiles, organized by groups, supports quick connections by users directly putting in the server address and it provides a tabbed interface, optionally managed by groups plus many more features.

 NoMachine is a free, cross-platform, and high-quality remote desktop software.
 It offers you a secure personal server.
 No machine allows you to access all your files, watch videos, play audio, edit documents, play games and move them around.